 Question: "Is 'name it claim it' teaching biblical?"

 There are many areas where name it and claim it departs from biblical Christianity.
 The teaching really exalts man and his “faith” above God.
-In fact many of the more extreme Word of Faith teachers teach that man was created on terms of equality with God and that man is the same class of being that He is Himself.
-This dangerous and heretical teaching denies the very basic tenets of biblical Christianity which is why the extreme proponents of the name it and claim it teaching must be considered to be cultic and not truly Christian.
+In fact, many of the more extreme Word of Faith teachers teach that man was created on terms of equality with God and that man is the same class of being that He is Himself.
+This dangerous and heretical teaching denies the very basic tenets of biblical Christianity, which is why the extreme proponents of the name it and claim it teaching must be considered to be cultic and not truly Christian.

 Both the metaphysical cults and the name it and claim it teaching distort the truth and embrace the false teaching that our thoughts control reality.
 Whether it is the power of positive thinking or the prosperity gospel, the premise is the same—what you think or believe will happen is ultimately what controls what will happen.
 If you think negative thoughts or are lacking in faith, you will suffer or not get what you want.
-But on the other hand if you think positive thoughts or just have “enough faith,” then you can have health, wealth and happiness now.
-This false teaching appeals to one of man’s most base instincts, which is one reason why it is hugely popular.
+But on the other hand if you think positive thoughts or just have “enough faith,” then you can have health, wealth, and happiness now.
+This false teaching appeals to one of man’s most basic instincts, which is one reason why it is hugely popular.

 The Bible teaches that “all who desire to live a godly life in Christ Jesus will be persecuted” (2 Timothy 3:12), but the name and claim it message is that any suffering we undergo is simply the result of a lack of faith.
 The prosperity gospel is completely focused on us getting the things the world has to offer, but 1 John 2:15 tells us we should not “love the world or the things in the world” and, in fact, those with a fondness for the things of the world become enemies of God (James 4:4).
 The message of the prosperity gospel simply cannot be any more opposite of what the Bible really teaches.

-In his book Your Best Life Now, prosperity teacher Joel Osteen says that the key to a more rewarding life, a better home, a stronger marriage and a better job is found in a “simple yet profound process to change the way you think about your life and help you accomplish what is truly important.”
+In his book Your Best Life Now, prosperity teacher Joel Osteen says that the key to a more rewarding life, a better home, a stronger marriage, and a better job is found in a “simple yet profound process to change the way you think about your life and help you accomplish what is truly important.”
 How different that is from the biblical truth that this life now is nothing compared to the life to come.
 The message of the prosperity gospel is focused around the “treasures” or good things we want and can have now, while Jesus said, “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also” (Matthew 6:19–21).

-© Copyright 2002-2013 Got Questions Ministries.
+© Copyright 2002-2014 Got Questions Ministries.